 Do you ever think about the hundreds of thousands of United States military personnel who are serving our country overseas?
 If you have family in the military or you have been in the military yourself, you probably already know how much our military enjoys receiving care packages while they are away.
 If you don’t know anyone in the military, you can still make a difference and reach out to one of our service men or women and show them how much you appreciate them by the simple act of sending them a care package.

 There are a lot of things we take for granted in everyday life, like using a microwave, washing machine, coffee maker, etc. While some of our servicemen do have access to these luxuries, many do not.
 And they can’t run to the store to buy themselves a soda or a candy bar like we can.
 They learn to make do, and to many times do without.
 It really makes their day when items such as these show up in their mail.
 Not to mention words of encouragement.
+You can go to www.instash.com and get them grooming kits since it may be hard for them to get razors and other grooming stuff.
 Many service men and women do not receive mail from home while they are away, and they can become very lonely and detached from their everyday lives.
 A short note from a stranger has tremendous power to make someone’s day.

 Where to Send